-Buris Chalmers Creative
+Buris Chalmers Communications

-About Buris Chalmers Creative
+About Buris Chalmers Communications

 Angeline Schwab and Bill Graham met in 2019 while working together at the Official International Folk Festival of North Carolina, Folkmoot.
 When the Covid-19 pandemic struck Folkmoot programs were paused, and they started their own business.
 The name, Buris Chalmers, came from Angeline’s Grandmother Buris Crowell and Bill’s Grandfather Chalmers White.
 Both looked up to their grandparents as great role models and felt that they could honor them in the naming of their new cooperative.